carboxylman/stackdb/doc/user-guide.md

 exception.
 If you only need to attach to a single VM at one time, and don't want to incur any of the tiny, minimal overhead of the demultiplexing service, you can disable it via the `-M` option.

+Another important option affects your ability to stack other drivers atop the Xen driver (i.e., to stack the os-process userspace-process driver atop the Xen driver, to debug processes in VMs from outside the VM).
+This option is `--hypervisor-ignores-userspace-exceptions`.
+It's not important if you're not stacking, though; you can attach to Xen VMs and debug the kernel without worrying about it.
+Here's a brief summary (the technical details are involved).
+Basically, the Xen hypervisor catches kernel-mode debug exceptions (int 3 and debug traps), and, if there's a debugger attached via the debugger VIRQ, it notifies the debugger and pauses the VM so the debugger can handle it.
+However, the hypervisor does not forward userspace debug exceptions to the debugger;
+it naturally expects that there's a userspace debugger running inside the VM that will handle the exceptions in cooperation with the guest kernel.
+Initially when developing stackdb, we patched the hypervisor to also forward userspace debug exceptions, but that doesn't easily let us support distro-packaged hypervisors.
+So we observed that since the hypervisor passes userspace exceptions back to the guest kernel (or the guest kernel gets them directly via HVM IDT), we could just install breakpoints on the guest kernel debug handlers, and emulate how they would handle a userspace exception (but we do the work if the userspace exception was a VMI-triggered exception) -- and then immediately return from the handler in the kernel isntead of single-stepping the first instruction of the interrupt handler.
+So, VMI actually handles the userspace exception, but the kernel thinks it did.
+This works fine for HVM, but it is more complicated for PV domains, and it doesn't currently work.
+The hypervisor has to explicitly support this style of exceptions, and notice in which ring the exception occurred; this currently doesn't appear to be what the code does (and it's not what we observe at all).
+So this feature is not currently supported for PV domains, which means that if you want to use the os-process driver atop the Xen driver on a PV domain, you'll need Utah's simple Xen patch, and then rebuild your Xen packages.

 The other options mainly cover special cases and problems we've observed in Xen.